Updated on July 14, 2023 | 4 minute read

 Taking advantage of Google Trends concerning Love Island can help you see which specific search terms are increasing and when.
-This can then inform you on what to bid more aggressively for on Google Shopping, allowing your product(s) to show up higher in the carousel and leading to more impressions.
+This can then inform you on what to bid more aggressively for on Google Shopping, bolstering your product(s) position on the Shopping carousel and leading to more impressions.

 For example, on this year’s show, Jake asked Liberty to be his girlfriend with a pair of magnetic bracelets designed for couples.
 The search query “love island bracelet” then grew 1000%, with similar terms involving bracelets seeing similar growth in popularity at the same time.

 Search data is an invaluable resource when it comes to Google Shopping.
 By keeping your finger on the pulse of what’s currently popular and trending, you can alter your Google Shopping bids accordingly.
-This will ensure that your products are being seen by the people searching for them.
+So you can ensure that your products are being seen by the people searching for them.